Why Prime Day is important to Amazon

 Amazon has successfully invented a new shopping holiday, and it's set to capitalize on the rewards.

-The fourth Prime Day (and a half) will begin noon PT Monday, extending for 36 hours.
+The fourth Prime Day (and a half) will begin noon PT (3 p.m.
+ET) Monday, extending for 36 hours.
 The savings event this year is running longer than prior years, available for shoppers in more countries, and Amazon is promising a million deals — the most yet — for Prime members.

 It's also the first Prime Day with Whole Foods, Amazon's most expensive acquisition, integrated under the Jeff Bezos umbrella.